MikeyMoMo/Weather-with-Sun-Moon-Rise-set-from-Bodmer-/README.md

 You may want to edit the hourly brilliance table depending on your needs.
 It sets the brightness of the display each hour.
 Max is 255, min is 0 (off).

+Latest addition is an hourly forecast that alternates with the daily forecast based on a switch.
+To use this, you need to obtain the library that has the support code for this project, here: https://github.com/Bodmer/OpenWeather
+Then after you install, edit the file User_Setup.h and change one line.
+That line is on line 9 of the file and defines the maximum number of hours that will be parsed from the hourly forecast.
+I think it is set to 6 by default.
+You need to change that to 12, save it and compile the program.

 Enjoy.